 This name is a surprise success in the baby name world.
 The name entered the popularity charts in 1992 and has been on the list ever since.
 The name Justice will inspire your child to live a fair and honest life.

 Pax is the Roman for ‘peace’.
 Pax Roman was the long period of 207 years of peace in the Roman ages of the first and second century.
 It also means ‘treaty’ or ‘accord.’
 This name also reflects serenity and noble nature.

 Everyone likes people who are honest and keep their word.
 This inspirational boy name denotes deep confidence and trust.
 It will also inspire your child to strive to meet his promises.

 You do not always have to refer to sci-fi movies to give your son a space-themed name.
-You can take the inspiration from the first man on the moon himself.
+You can take inspiration from the first man on the moon himself.
 He had a classic Irish name that means ‘cloud.’

 Nelson Mandela is a source of inspiration for many.
 From incarceration to the presidency, Nelson Mandela spent his long life fighting apartheid and racism in South Africa.
 He is definitely worthy of a namesake.